unrealwork/atsd-use-cases/USMortality/README.md

 Here are some numbers from [census.gov](http://www.census.gov/quickfacts/table/LFE041215/00,3988000) comparing Youngstown (OH) to the United States as a whole:

-Persons aged 65 and over, April 1 2010 (percent): **15.8%** vs 13.0%<br />
 Persons without health insurance, under age 65 (percent): **15.0%** vs 10.5%<br />
 Persons in poverty (percent): **38.3%** vs 13.5%<br />
 Per capita income in past 12 monts (in 2015 dolloars), 2011-2015: **$15,056** vs $28,930<br />

-A declining and aging population and high crime and poverty rates has likely led to Youngstown having such a high mortality rate.

 Now, let us move to looking at mortality rates in New York City (fixed population size):